-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network at an appointment.
-For example: Providers may ask you for more than one cost share payment if you get more than one service at an appointment.
-For example: Your doctor will ask for a copayment x-ray that is performed while you are onal copayments for each Your hospital will ask for separate co any radiological tests or Medicare Pa • • The specific cost sharing that will apply depends on which services you receive.
+Services that are covered for you What you must pay What you must pay when you get these services In-Network when you get these services Out-of-Network

+Providers may ask you for more than one cost share payment if you get more than one service at an appointment.
+For example:

+- □ Your doctor will ask for a copayment for the office visit and additional copayments for each x-ray that is performed while you are there. - □ Your hospital will ask for separate cost sharing for outpatient hospital medical services and any radiological tests or Medicare Part B drugs administered while you are there. - □ The specific cost sharing that will apply depends on which services you receive.
 The Medical Benefits Chart below lists the cost sharing that applies for each specific service.

 Abdominal Aortic Aneurysm Screening A one-time (once per lifetime) screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
+There is no coinsurance, copayment, or deductible for members eligible for this preventive screening. -- --- ---

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Acupuncture for chronic low back pain \$15 copayment for each Medicare-covered visit. \$15 copayment for each Medicare-covered visit.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Acupuncture for chronic low back pain \$20 copayment for each Medicare-covered visit. \$20 copayment for each Medicare-covered visit.
 Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: You pay these amounts until you reach the out- of-pocket maximum.
 You pay these amounts until you reach the out- of-pocket maximum.
 For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
-Acupuncture Services Please turn to Section 4 Acupuncture Services of this chapter for more detailed information about this acupuncture benefit. \$15 copayment for each visit up to 20 visits per plan year. \$15 copayment for each visit up to 20 visits per plan year.
-Benefit is combined in and out-of-network.
+Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse